oktadev/okta-blog/_source/_posts/2022-07-21-angular-security-xss.md

 https://myfavekdramas.com/dramas?search=<img src=1 onerror="alert('Doh!')"/>
 ```

 You may think that you'd never navigate to a link like that!
 Who would?!
-But let's remember, in a previous post, you _did_ click the link in your spam email to send money to a Nigerian prince.
+But let's remember, in a previous post, you _did_ click the link in your spam email to send money to your high school sweetheart.
 Pointing this out is not judgment but merely pointing out the past behavior of clicking fishy links.
 Also, agitators are pretty tricksy.
 They might use URL shorteners to obscure it.

 ### DOM-based XSS